Renault Kadjar SUV review

-“The Renault Kadjar is one of our favourite SUVs, thanks to its attractive design, practical interior and affordable running costs”
+“The Renault Kadjar is a good family SUV, thanks to its attractive design, practical interior and affordable running costs”

 - Plenty of space

 - Pricey at the top of the range

 The Renault Kadjar is a family-size SUV that sits between the award-winning Renault Captur and the bigger Renault Koleos.
 Originally a late entrant to the sector, it certainly made an impression when it arrived, quickly establishing itself as something of an attention-grabber.
 It was updated for 2019 to keep it competitive in the ever-growing SUV segment.

 Competition between medium-size SUVs is fiercer than ever before.
 The field now includes the SEAT Ateca, Ford Kuga, Peugeot 3008 and Skoda Karoq, as well as other familiar names like the Hyundai Tucson, Volkswagen Tiguan, Mazda CX-5 and Kia Sportage.
 Meanwhile the Nissan Qashqai that started it all is still a popular choice, and one which shares much of its mechanicals with the Kadjar thanks to Renault and Nissan’s corporate links.

 While the Qashqai relies on edgy aggression to get noticed, the Kadjar looks rather more approachable, with softer lines that embody Renault's latest design language.
 The headlamps are sleek and incorporate LED daytime running lights, while chrome is used subtly to add interest.
 Outside, there's a sense of substance and adventure thanks to chunky alloy wheels and curvaceous haunches, but the interior underwhelms on first glance due to its swathes of uninspiring black plastic.
 However, you soon come to appreciate its stylish touches, including a hi-tech digital dashboard.